phpinto/big_data_with_key_value_store/README.md

 #### Repository Folder Structure:
 - **output:**
-    - Outuputs of the benchmarking results.
+    - Outputs of the benchmarking results.
 - **executable_scripts:**
     - Executable shell scripts to run the benchmarking tests.
 - **images:**